 Submarine Parachute Assistance Group (SPAG)

-This is a Royal Navy rapid deployment capability that was formed in 1971 in order to provide a rapid worldwide response to submarines in peril.
-Held at 6 hours notice to move their primary task is to rapidly deploy and provide expert assistance to the disabled/distressed submarine, or ‘DISSUB’.
+This is a Royal Navy rapid deployment capability that was formed in 1971 to provide a rapid worldwide response to submarines in peril.
+Their primary task is to remain at 6 hours standby ready to deploy and provide expert assistance to the distressed submarine or ‘DISSUB’

 The videos above show the 22ft Steerable Static Line (22’ SSL) parachute Static Line Square (SLS) equipment being used.

-The Royal Navy Fleet Diving Unit, Royal Air Force and Royal Logistic Corps also provide specialist support to SPAG.
+The Fleet Diving Unit, RAF and RLC provide specialist support to SPAG.

 The NATO Submarine Rescue System (NSRS)